nim-lang/RFCs/RFCs/Object_Initialization_Shortcuts.md

 ## Motivation

 It makes object initialization code simpler and shorter.
-In every place where object initialization used - if initialized explicitly or code needed to write `new_something` or `init_something` procedures.
+In every place where object initialization used, if initialized explicitly or in `init_something`.
+Or when a new object created based on other object.

 Pretty much every person using Nim would benefit from it.